 Widely considered by most historians and boxing fans as the greatest Mexican boxer of all-time.
-A six-time world champion in three weight divisions.
+A six-time world champion in three weight divisions: Super Featherweight, Lightweight, Super Lightweight.
 Chavez won his first world title by defeating the favored Mario Martinez for the vacant WBC Super Featherweight title by knockout.

 He defended the title nine times.
 He moved up in weight and captured the WBA Lightweight title by dominating the hard-punching Edwin Rosario en route to scoring a TKO in Round 11, cementing his status by many boxing experts as the best pound-for-pound boxer in the world.
 Chavez captured the WBC and lineal titles as well by defeating Jose Luis Ramirez and later the WBC, IBF, WBO and lineal Super Lightweight titles.
 Known for his hard-punching, pressuring style and tremendous body attack, Chavez also had a granite chin and considered one of the most durable boxers in modern day history.